Guidance for Industry and FDA Staff - Class II Special Controls Guidance Document: Intervertebral Body Fusion Device

 Labeling should also include warnings describing the risks and potential adverse outcomes, for example:Potential risks identified with the use of this intervertebral body fusion device, which may require additional surgery, include: device component fracture, loss of fixation, pseudoarthrosis (i.e., non-union), fracture of the vertebra, neurological injury, and vascular or visceral injury.

-4Refer to Indications for Use Form for the recommended format.
+4Refer to Indications for Use Form (PDF File Size: 1.03MB) for the recommended format.

 5If FDA makes a substantial equivalence determination based on acceptance criteria, the subject device should be tested and shown to meet these acceptance criteria before being introduced into interstate commerce.
 If the finished device does not meet the acceptance criteria and, thus, differs from the device described in the cleared 510(k), FDA recommends that submitters apply the same criteria used to assess modifications to legally marketed devices (21 CFR 807.81(a)(3)) to determine whether marketing of the finished device requires clearance of a new 510(k).

 6 See Required Elements for a Declaration of Conformity to a Recognized Standard (Screening Checklist for All Premarket Notification [510(K)] Submissions).

 13 Although final labeling is not required for 510(k) clearance, final labeling must comply with the requirements of 21 CFR Part 801 before a medical device is introduced into interstate commerce.
 In addition, final labeling for prescription medical devices must comply with 21 CFR 801.109.
 Labeling recommendations in this guidance are consistent with the requirements of Part 801.